-The parent should submit to his or her child's teacher in writing what the complaint/problem is (the nature of the problem, the facts on which it is based), and what action the parent requests.
+The parent should submit to his or her child's teacher, office staff or program principal in writing what the complaint/problem is (the nature of the problem, the facts on which it is based), and what action the parent requests.
 This should be done within five working days of the incident/problem that prompted the complaint.
-Please address the teacher directly and do NOT make use of the Telegram chat class group.
+Please address the staff members directly and do NOT make use of the Telegram chat class group.

-The teacher will investigate the grievance, will make a determination about the grievance, and will reply to the parent in writing within five working days of receiving the written grievance.
+At Footprints, our class teachers are required to notify their program principals or management about any immediate complaints or grievances.
+Our team will investigate the grievance, will make a determination about the grievance, and will reply to the parent in writing within five working days of receiving the written grievance.